 The Working Holiday and Work and Holiday Programme regulate how much holiday you generally are entitled to during your stay in Australia and how long you should be working.
 You should discuss any holiday during this period with your host family, but we recommend two weeks holiday for a stay of six months.
 If your stay is longer/shorter than six months you can use this value to calculate your holiday.

-In Australia there are no official regulations with regard to public holidays for au pairs.
-We recommend that au pairs have a day off on public holidays.
+In Australia there is an official regulation with regard to public holidays within the National Employment Standards.
+By law, au pairs must have a day off on public holidays.
 Only in exceptional cases should au pairs work on public holidays.
 The host family should discuss this with their au pair beforehand.

 During your stay as an au pair in Australia, you should participate in an English course.
 Normally au pairs pay for this themselves.

-It is expected that you pay for your outward and return flights to and from Australia.
-If your host family is happy with the help you provide, they may possibly pay your return trip or part of the cost.
+It is expected that au pairs pay for their outward and return flights to and from Australia.
+If host families are happy with the help au pairs provide, they may possibly pay the au pairs' return trip or part of the cost.
 However, this is only something we recommend, and the family are not obliged to do so.

 Life in Australia book: information about Australian history, culture, society and the values we share to help you understand the values statement before you sign.